gitter-lab/bds-srop-demo-manuscript/manuscript.md

 Citation by URL [@{https://greenelab.github.io/meta-review/}].

+Citation by arXiv ID [@arxiv:1706.03762]

 Citation by alias [@deep-review].

 Multiple citations can be put inside the same set of brackets [@doi:10.7554/eLife.32822; @deep-review; @isbn:9780262517638].
-Manubot plugins provide easier, more convenient visualization of and navigation between citations [@doi:10.1371/journal.pcbi.1007128; @pubmed:30718888; @pmc:PMC6103790; @deep-review].
+Manubot plugins provide easier, more convenient visualization of and navigation between citations [@doi:10.1371/journal.pcbi.1007128; @pubmed:30257219; @pmc:PMC6103790; @deep-review].

 Citation tags (i.e. aliases) can be defined in their own paragraphs using Markdown's reference link syntax: